matt-harvey/dailycashmanager/README.rst

 ----------

-Run the uninstaller, which should be located in the same folder as the "dailycashmanager.exe"; it can also be accessed via the Start menu, under "All Programs\DailyCashManager\Uninstall".
+Run the uninstaller, which should be located in the same folder as the "dailycashmanager.exe".
+(Unless you specified otherwise when installing the application, this will usually have defaulted to either "C:\Program Files (x86)\DailyCashManager" or "C:\Program Files\DailyCashManager).
+The uninstaller can usually also be accessed via the Start menu, under "All Programs\DailyCashManager\Uninstall".

 Contact
 =======